glycerine/greenpack/README.md

 path is never going to have /v5 at the end, so... we'll try renaming the tags to v0.xxx.0 style tags, and see what happens.

-There is also github.com/glycerine/greenpack2 which I know works (it is simply a clone with renamed tags and a new module path) because it has never been published with a higher version before.
+There is also https://github.com/glycerine/greenpack2 which I know works (it is simply a clone with renamed tags and a new module path) because it has never been published with a higher version before.

 But I'm going to try to make the orignial greenpack (no 2) also work, because I import it in a ton of places.

+Cool: it seems to work.
+The only thing is that the idea of the "@latest" go module isn't going to work, because Google's proxy remembers the old v5.1.2 version that never supported modules.
+Since the v5.1.2 will always look like the "latest" even though its been renamed to v0.512.0, you have to manually use the v0.xxx.0 versions.
+Ironically, they are actually the latest.

 April 2019: